 Stimulating Plants, Potions & Herbcraft – Excitantia and Empathogenica

-read by Gwyllm Llwydd; translation J. Schmidt (from TERVOL XI # 4, pp. 148-149 Dale Pendell - 2002 (Mercury House, POB 192 850, San Francisco, CA 94119-8250, www.mercuryhouse.org), ISBN 1-56279-125-7, 7 "x 9.25" paperback, $ 21.95]. pp. 294. consistently
+read Gwyllm Llwydd; translation J. Schmidt (from TERVOL XI # 4, pp. 148-149 DALE Pendell - 2002 (Mercury House, POB 192850, San Francisco, CA 94119-8250, www.mercuryhouse.org), ISBN 1-56279-125-7, 7 "x 9:25" paperback, $ 21.95].
+294 pp., consistently

-Black / white illustrations, index.
+Black / white illustrations, with index.

-Absolutely fascinating is the chapter Ma Huang, it shows parts of the history and myths that suggest the Ephedra sinica the source of the soma of the Rig Veda was.
-Although this theory is in direct contrast to R. Gordon Wasson-spread proposal, the soma was Amanita muscariaBut it is not about to convince you.
-Rather, the ride takes you along on the Pendell, while he deals with this issue, a pleasure in itself.
+Absolutely fascinating is the Ma Huang chapter, it shows part of the history and myths that suggest the Ephedra sinica the source of the soma of the Rig Veda was.
+Although this theory is in direct contrast to R. Gordon Wasson verbreitetem suggestion that it was Soma Amanita muscaria, But it does not work here is to convince you.
+Rather, the ride, with a take on the Pendell, while he dealt with this issue, a pleasure in itself.

 Reference sources are given examplary and serves for information only.

 Bezugsquellen werden rein exemplarisch angegeben und dienen nur zur Information